-Project Name: Black Ridge Desert Bighorn Sheep Monitoring and Assessment Project
+Project Name: Black Ridge Desert Bighorn Sheep Habitat Monitoring and Assessment Project

-Throughout the project, there has been tremendous public support for the improved management of these sheep.
-The cooperation and assistance of the Bureau of Land Management, the National Park Service, and the environmental groups concerned for the Black Ridge Canyons Wilderness Area has provided the opportunity for the use of helicopter net-gunning in the Wilderness Area, capture in the Colorado National.
+Throughout the project, there has been tremendous public support for the improved management of this herd.
+The cooperation and assistance of the Bureau of Land Management, the National Park Service, the Colorado Department of Parks and Wildlife and Colorado State University continues to be integral for the success of this project.